 My main research project within the West is in the Pacific Northwest.
 In 2016 I conducted 54 sociolinguistic interviews in Cowlitz County, Washington and I’ve only scratched the surface in analyzing that data.
-I have recently given presentations about the Mary-merry-marry and the pull-pole mergers in this area and on clear generational changes in the pronunciation of words like bag as well as the /o/ sound.
+I have presented on the Mary-merry-marry and the pull-pole mergers in this area and on clear generational changes in the pronunciation of words like bag as well as the /o/ sound.
 I also have access to the original handwritten data from the Linguistic Atlas of the Pacific Northwest—which, as far as I know, hasn’t seen the light of day for several decades.
 I’m hoping to incorporate that into my work, though admittedly I haven't gotten too far yet.

 A lot of studies exclude vowels followed by coda laterals in their anaylsis because they kinda mess things up.
 Well, I'm curious about what actually happens to these vowels.
 There are some mergers going on in some places, like feel-fill, fail-fell, and pool-pull-pole.
 But a lot of people have some sort of marginal contrast between these infrequent vowel classes.
 I'm currently studying what this means, taking into account speakers' production and their own intuition about these words, in order to understand more about this often-overlooked area of English phonology.